INTRODUCTION TO PHYSICAL CHEMISTRY - 2017/8

 Examination (60 % of the module): Assessing LO1 and LO2

 Formative assessment is provided for all types of summative assessment mentioned above.
-Thus two of the six experimental sessions and the laboratory reports related to them are formatively assessed.
+Thus a portion of the six experimental sessions and the laboratory reports related to them are formatively assessed.

 Feedback is provided orally throughout the duration of the module in every opportunity (lecture, tutorial, practical session) including one-to-one meetings arranged on student’s request.